In the Mind of the Hacker

-“The problem is that cyber criminals have figured out an important new angle to their business model: companies that don’t have information that is valuable on the black market still have information that’s valuable to the company itself.”
+good backups“The problem is that cybercriminals have figured out an important new angle to their business model: companies that don’t have information that is valuable on the black market still have information that’s valuable to the company itself.”

 McAfee describes state-sponsored hackers as having limitless time and funding to target governments, corporations and people of influence.
 Spy hackers are paid to steal trade secrets.
 They may even infiltrate a company by working as an employee mole.
 Lastly, a cyber terrorist’s sole motivation is to create fear and chaos by disrupting critical infrastructure.
 They are the most dangerous and murder is not outside their consciousness.

-Behzad Mesri is responsible for last year’s hack of Home Box Office (HBO).
-He spent a total of two months compromising employees accounts so that he could attack larger assets like servers and sensitive data.
+Behzad Mesri was responsible for the hack of Home Box Office (HBO).
+He spent a total of two months compromising employees’ accounts so that he could attack larger assets like servers and sensitive data.
 He claims he stole more than 1.5 terabytes of HBO’s data which included footage from upcoming episodes of popular HBO shows like “Curb Your Enthusiasm,” as well as full scripts and cast lists for “Game of Thrones” and other data for unaired shows.
 Mesri demanded 5.5 million in Bitcoin or he threatened to release the data to the public.
-HBO refused to pay the ransom and as you know, some of that information led to spoilers of your favorite shows all over the interwebs.
+HBO refused to pay the ransom and some of that information led to spoilers of your favorite shows all over the interwebs.

 The data that was stolen from HBO is their greatest vulnerability but for many companies, the biggest risk is having data locked, encrypted, or destroyed.
 It is not only critical to have good backups, but to monitor it and test it and secure it.
 Global Data Vault not only backs up important and sensitive data but we continuously monitor, and test and transmission to ensure encryption and security.